CianMRoche/AstroWiki/Cosmology/CMB.md

 ![[planck_PS.png|500]]
 $^1$ The signal *after* subtracting the monopole signal arising from the motion of your detector relative to the CMB, which effectively amounts to the relative motion of the [[Galaxy groups#Local Group|local group]] relative to the rest frame of the CMB.
 Interestingly, fitting the CMB monopole direction (the direction we are moving in relative to CMB rest frame) gives a very different answer than other measurements, treated as another [[LCDM#LCDM|LCDM]] tension.

 $^2$ Loosely, we have a discrete basis because compact spaces like the 2D sphere on the sky admit discrete decompositions, as with the spin operator in QM.
+In fact, depending on the paper they may may decompose into lagrange polynomials rather than spherical harmonics.

 **Origin of the peaks and the sound horizon**